 Find Federal Legal Resources

-Constitution of the United States – Text of the Constitution and links to other historical documents such as the Declaration of Independence and the Federalist Papers.
+Constitution of the United States – Text of the Constitution and links to other historical documents such as the Declaration of Independence.

 FDSYS – Federal Digital System representing “the next generation of online government information."
 Good source for current Federal Register and CFR text.
 Includes some administrative agency decisions and many legislative history documents.